wilbowma/mttex/README.md

 the package.
 The first few sections are dedicated to features that are not specific to multi-language meta-theory.

-FYI, I use combinator to mean a macro that takes macros as inputs and defines new macros, or a macro that can be partially applied to produce a new macro.
+In this README, I use "combinator" to mean a macro that takes macros as inputs and defines new macros, or a macro that can be partially applied to produce a new macro.

 ## Table of Contents